kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 should probably bring GenServer in with `Task.Supervisor` **only when you need more control over task execution**.
-For example, you want to ensure that a task is really executed and retry if there is failures _(E.g. network failrues where retry make sense)_.
+For example, you want to ensure that a task is really executed and retry if there is failures _(E.g. network failures where retry make sense)_.

 **3. To use `ets` as store.**